Paper-Proof/paperproof/README.md

 - [Done] [P1] Print as JSON so it can be used from TS
 - ==== Then draw that tree using TLDraw: Attempt 1 ============
 - [Done] [P2] We need types of intro'd names like `pln`
-- [P0] !!!
+- [Done] [P0] !!!
 I really need to rewrite the code so that it's more readable (see https://github.com/leanprover-community/mathlib4/pull/1218/files)
-- [P3] Definitions should be recursive too
+- [P2] Definitions should be recursive too
 - ==== Then draw that tree using TLDraw: Attempt 2 ============
 - [P2] refine has ?\_ in the type, we should replace it with the type of the mvar